ENVS 350F: STEP Food Systems

 - Environmental impacts of industrial agriculture

-Labs and Field Trips
+Examples of Labs and Field Trips

 - Responsible consumerism

-- Cooking and preservation
+- Cooking with herbs and spices

 - Mobilized and coordinated students to create a new student group, the Growers Guild